Book Your Escape

 Assistance dogs are always welcome in all our cottages at no charge.

-In Mill Barn, Stable Cottage and Shippon we welcome up to 2 well-behaved pet dogs at an additional cost of £30 per dog per stay.
+In Stable Cottage we welcome up to 3 well-behaved dogs, in Shippon up to 2 and in the Wagon 1, at an additional cost of £30 per dog per stay.
 Dogs must be spayed or neutered and over 12 months of age.
 And please make sure they’re up-to-date with their vaccinations, flea and tick treatments, and wormers before you arrive.
-If you have more than 2 dogs then please get in touch to discuss.

 We don’t have a great long list of doggy dos and don’ts but just ask that you respect other guests on the farm, who may not love your dog as much as you do!
 And if you have a reactive dog then I’m afraid this isn’t the place for them.